 During a lockdown, hold and secure, or shelter in place situation, students are discouraged from using electronic devices, such as cellular phones, as their use may impede the ability of the police and school staff to respond to the situation at hand.
 It may also result in the dissemination of inaccurate information.
 In the event of an emergency at a TLDSB school, the Board will inform parents/guardians by using a number of communication formats including, but not limited to:

-In the case of an emergency, the school’s intent is to ensure that students remain in a safe location until there is no longer a threat to their safety.
+In the case of an emergency, the school’s intent is to ensure students remain in a safe location until there is no longer a threat to their safety.
 Although some parents/guardians may wish to pick up their child during an emergency, allowing anyone to enter or exit the building during an emergency situation could expose the students, staff, and visitors inside the school to further danger.
 The school board and emergency services personnel will determine when it is safe to pick up students, and parents/guardians will be informed of this information.

 In the case that the students are still in our building following the conclusion of an emergency response, students will be reunited with parents/guardians in alignment with a Reunification Plan.
 If public safety officials require a school to be evacuated as part of an emergency situation, students, staff, and visitors will be safely directed to the designated evacuation site.
 Parents/guardians will be informed of the evacuation/reunification location(s) using a number of communication formats, including, but not limited to: